 Having had my first desk right around the corner from “the” T-shirt closet in Building 41, second floor, I both witnessed and succumbed to the power of this force on many occasions.
 When I noticed the closet had just been filled, I’d grab a couple of shirts for myself, then silently walk back to my cube and whisper to my teammates that there were T-shirts today, at which point they’d drop whatever they were in the middle of like a hot potato and head straight, silently, for the T-shirt closet, lest they attract the attention of the inevitable hordes prematurely.

 If you are or you know a programmer, you should know how unusual it is for a programmer to drop immediately out of his/her flow for any reason.
-Fire alarms don’t get that swift and focused of a response from a Google engineer.
+Fire alarms don’t get that swift and focused of a response from a Google developer.
 It’s doubtful an actual fire in the vicinity, close enough to smell the smoke and feel the heat, would, either.
 They’d at least save their files and lock their screens first.
-If Requiem for a Dream were filmed at Google, the T-shirt closet would jump off of the wall and trundle over to torment J. Random Engineer at his/her desk.
+If Requiem for a Dream were filmed at Google, the T-shirt closet would jump off of the wall and trundle over to torment J. Random Developer at his/her desk.
 If Winnie the Pooh were a Googler, it would be T-shirts, not honey or Satan, that conquered his soul: